m4ttsch/omscs-notes-notes/information-security/software-security.md

 The first variation is called **return-to-libc**.

-When we talked about shellcode, the goal was to overflow the return address to point to the location of our shellcode, but we don’t need to return to code that we have explicitly written.
+When we talked about shellcode, the goal was to overflow the return address to point to the location of our shellcode, but we don't need to return to code that we have explicitly written.

 In [return-to-libc](https://en.wikipedia.org/wiki/Return-to-libc_attack),  the return address will be modified to point to a standard library function.
 Of course, this assumes that you will be able to figure out the address of the library function.